 With consistency, one of the amazing things that happens is clients begin to have insights outside the practice time.
 Life just becomes easier.
 They:

-- let things go that aren’t very important
+- release grudges or let go of tasks that aren’t truly important

 - see new possibilities and options